-Well, where do you want to go?
+Well, where do you want to go on your first trip?

 If you have had a dream trip in mind for years and this is finally your chance to make your dreams a reality, perfect.
 You’re set.
-If you know you want to go to Asia but aren’t sure exactly where or what you want to do yet exactly, then you need to do some research!
+If you know you want to go to Asia, but aren’t sure exactly where or what you want to do yet exactly, then you need to do some research!

 You can ask your friends about trips they suggest or that they’ve been on, buy a travel book, or, my suggested method, check out social media.
-You can barely log on to Facebook, Twitter, Instagram, or any social media really, without seeing someone on a trip somewhere amazing to make people jealous.
+You can barely log onto Facebook, Twitter, Instagram, or any social media, really, without seeing someone on a trip somewhere amazing to make people jealous.
 Take the hint!

-Ask them how they went about planning, where they stayed or any money-saving tips they picked up on their trip.
+Ask them how they went about planning, where they stayed, or any money-saving tips they picked up on their trip.

 You’re dying to go somewhere in Europe and you have a second aunt that lives in London—go to London!
 You can use your aunt’s house as a base point to explore the surrounding areas (Blood is thick, right?
 Thanks Aunty!), and save money by not paying for lodging.